 Review NIO diagnostic results in collaboration with Zone 1 Intake RN and communicate abnormal or concerning results to PCC and/or ERP.

-Triage patients have received ECGs in a timely fashion.
+Triage patients have received ECGs in a timely fashion (within 10 min).

 Liaise with the ERP on waiting room ECG results for waiting room patients